PHSI-supplements/labs/lab-templates/ListLab/doc/07-linked-list-overview.md

 >
 > Here the forward declaration is necessary so that `node_t` can be used when defining the node structure.

-When writing functions in *sorted_word_entries.c*, you had to rely on `list_t`'s and `iterator_t`'s encapsulation and could not assume any particular list & iterator definitions.
+When writing functions in *sorted-word-entries.c*, you had to rely on `list_t`'s and `iterator_t`'s encapsulation and could not assume any particular list & iterator definitions.
 **Whenever you are writing a function in *linked-list.c*, you can treat `list_t` and `iterator_t` as though they have the linked list definitions.**

 ### Building and Testing Your Linked List Implementation